Section 1: Purchasing Services Mission and Authority

 |$75,000 but less than $500,000||Building and Grounds Committee|

 |$500,000 and more||Board of Trustees or Executive Committee|

 Should the engagement be for an engineer only, the engineers on the roster should agree to be bound by the fee schedule at a rate not greater than 70% of the scheduled fee percentages.

 In some cases, it may not be prudent or feasible to secure competitive proposals prior to procuring equipment, goods, or services.
 One such case would be an emergency situation that requires immediate procurement in order to protect people and/or property.
 In such emergencies, documentation outlining the nature of the emergency and the supplier selection process must be submitted to Purchasing Services after the fact.
 The Supplier Selection Justification form should be used for that documentation.

 2.7 Purchasing Services Approvals

-POLICY – For all purchases of $25,000 or more or purchase of $10,000 or more with sponsored funds, whether or not competitive proposals are sought, the basis and rationale for the supplier selection must be documented (using the Supplier Selection Justification form).
+POLICY – For all purchases of $25,000 or more or purchases of $10,000 or more with sponsored funds, whether or not competitive proposals are sought, the basis and rationale for the supplier selection must be documented (using the Supplier Selection Justification form).

-In order to approve orders Purchasing Services requires:
+In order to approve orders, Purchasing Services requires:

 – Completed Supplier Selection Justification form